-Creating Project Forecasts for a Practice or a Region On Demand
+Creating Project Forecasts for a Region, a Practice, or a Group On Demand

-A scheduled process periodically runs to create project forecasts for a practice or a region.
-You can manually run this process if you cannot wait for the next execution or if a scheduled job isn't configured for the specific region or practice.
+A scheduled process periodically runs to create project forecasts for a region, a practice, or a group.
+You can manually run this process if you cannot wait for the next execution or if a scheduled job isn't configured for the specific region, practice, or group.

-To create project forecasts for a practice or a region:
+To create project forecasts for a region, a practice, or a group:

 1. From the Planning Task Launcher tab, click Create Multiple Plans.
 The Multiple Plan Creation wizard displays.